Wonderful Compactification of a Cartan Subalgebra of a Semisimple Lie Algebra: Cohomology of hbar and the Coxeter Arrangement

 Recall the stratification $\mathcal C$ of $\bar \fh = \sqcup \ \mathring C(\Psi)$ from Corollary \ref{strat}, and note the following easy consequence of this stratification.
 For $\Psi$ a $k$-step good root subsystem of $\Phi$, we consider the corresponding homology fundamental class $\Fund_{\Psi} \in H_{2(r-k)}(\bar \fh, \mathbb Z)$ determined by the $(r-k)$-dimensional subvariety $C(\Psi)$, and the corresponding cohomology class $\xi_{\Psi} \in H^{2(r-k)}(\bar \fh, \mathbb Z)$ defined by the property that $\langle \xi_{\Psi}, \Fund_{\Theta} \rangle = \delta_{\Psi, \Theta}$ for each $k$-step good root subsystem $\Theta$ of $\Phi.$

 \begin{corollary} where each sum is over $k$-step good root subsystems $\Psi$ of $\Phi.$ \end{corollary}

 Thus, in order to determine the Betti numbers of $\bar \fh$, we need to count the number of strata in $\mathcal C$ in each dimension.
 After a previous version of this paper was posted on the arXiv, we learned from Matt Douglass that, based on results proved in that version of this paper, the counting can be deduced from work of Orlik and Terao \cite[$\S$6.4 and Appendix C]{OT}.
-However, our methods have the advantage of being elementary and explicit.
-For this reason we decided to keep our statements in Section \ref{sect:paraClassical}, but removed all the proofs.
-When $\Phi$ is of classical type, we express each Betti number in terms of well-known combinatorial invariants using results in \cite{OT}, but the formulas for the Betti numbers can also be deduced from results in Section \ref{sect:paraClassical}.

 \begin{definition} For $0 \le k \le r = \dim \fh$, we write for the number of codimension $k$ strata in $\mathcal C.$

 When the root system $\Phi$ is of type ${\rm Tp} (= A_r, B_r, C_r, D_r, E_6, E_7, E_8, F_4, G_2)$, we also write $f({\rm Tp},k)$ for $f(\Phi,k).$ \end{definition}